rahulbhardwaj01/medium_app/README.md

 # Vibranthive
-Vibranthive is a modern blogging application inspired by platforms like Medium, designed to empower users to share their ideas and stories with the world.
+A modern blogging application inspired by platforms like Medium, designed to empower users to share their ideas and stories with the world.

 ## Tech Stack
 ### Frontend